lmassaron/gemma_from_scratch/README.md

 The implementation is heavily inspired by and builds upon the foundational work from Andrej Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT).

+## Two Workflows: Training vs. Inference

+This repository supports two primary use cases:

+1. Inference with Official Gemma Weights: The inference_google_gemma.py script uses the official Gemma tokenizer and loads the pre-trained 270M model from Hugging Face.
+This demonstrates the architectural compatibility of our implementation.
+2. Training a Model From Scratch: The prepare_dataset.py and train.py scripts allow you to train a model on your own data (e.g., TinyStories).
+For this workflow, we use the simpler and faster GPT-2 tokenizer (tiktoken).
+This is a self-contained training pipeline, and the resulting model should be used with inference_custom.py, which also uses the GPT-2 tokenizer.

 ## Model Architecture

 The Gemma 3 model is a decoder-only transformer, similar to other popular language models.
 It is composed of the following key components: